 Circle Health and The Centers become affiliated organizations, to strengthen their ability to provide integrated care and have greater impact on the people they serve together.

-We employ more than 650 staff, reach more than 23,000 people annually, and partner with leading hospitals, educational institutions and capacity-focused organizations to give as many people as possible the chance to build a better future.
+We employ nearly 650 staff, serve more than 15,000 Northeast Ohioans annually, and partner with leading hospitals, educational institutions and capacity-focused organizations to give as many people as possible the chance to build a better future.